PowerMonk/Vectorial_Calc/README.md

 # Vector Calculus - Python Visualization Project

-This project contains a comprehensive collection of Python scripts for anyone going through the Vectorial Calculus course, helpful for visualizing and understanding vector calculus concepts (Plus a Fourier Series analysis example).
+This project contains a comprehensive collection of Python scripts for anyone going through the Vectorial Calculus course _(or any course that includes the extra topics outside of pure vectorial calc)_, helpful for visualizing and understanding vector calculus concepts (Plus a Fourier Series analysis example).
 The scripts are organized into four main topics (T1-T4) that progressively build upon each other to cover the fundamental concepts of vector calculus.

 ## Project Structure